syeung14/self-dev/grammar/Grammar.md

     -
   [sentence example]
   https://learning.oreilly.com/library/view/functional-programming-in/9781941222690/f_0028.html#:-:text=If%20any%20name%20was%20longer%20th,e%2C%20Steve%20in%20this%20example.
+  `If any name was longer than the given base, it would get picked up; otherwise the function would return the base value, Steve in this example`

 - Ch15 - modifying phrases
   * There are twp simple sentences, instead of having two separate subjects and verbs, we can `turn one of them into a modifying phrase.`
     - writing more `musical` sentences